Freshly/stenotype/README.md

 #### config.dispatcher

 Dispatcher used to dispatch the event.
-A dispatcher must implement method `#publish(even, serializer: FreshlyEvents::EventSerializer)`.
-By default `FreshlyEvents::EventSerializer` is used, which is responsible for collecting the data from the event and evaluation context.
+A dispatcher must implement method `#publish(even, serializer: Hubbub::EventSerializer)`.
+By default `Hubbub::EventSerializer` is used, which is responsible for collecting the data from the event and evaluation context.

 #### config.gc_project_id